evkx/evkx.github.io/content/models/nio/et5/ET5/rangeandconsumption.md

 ### Real world range estimates

-The below table shows some estimated real world examples.
-Both in perfect condition and in condition needing to use A/C to heat or cool veichle.
+The table below shows some estimated real-world examples in perfect condition and in conditions needing A/C to heat or cool vehicles.

 | | Range  | Consumption  |
 |----|-----|------|